Time and costs

 Length of protection

-Design registration lasts for five years from the priority date of your application.
+Design registration lasts for five years from the date your design was first filed with IP Australia.
 Your registration can be renewed for a further five years for a maximum of ten years.
 The registration lapses unless it is renewed.